 Biography of Luke Howard Taylor

-After an early interest in cryptography, Luke joined Sceptre in 2005, having known Chris for a number of years prior to this, whilst he was studying Theoretical Physics at Imperial College London and where he wrote a paper on pricing of derivatives using stochastic volatility.
+After an early interest in cryptography and quantum mechanics, Luke joined Sceptre in 2005.
+He was studying Theoretical Physics at Imperial College London and Chris read a paper he had written on pricing of derivatives using stochastic volatility.
 He worked as the sole employee of Sceptre, beside Chris, and became a shareholder of the company in 2006.
-After Chris's death in 2009 he liquidated the Sceptre UK Fund and joined Longview Partners in early 2010, retiring as a Partner in May 2021.
+After Chris's death in 2009 he liquidated the Sceptre UK Fund and joined Longview Partners in early 2010, going on sabbatical at the end of 2020 and retiring as a Partner in early 2021.
 During his time there he was part of a team of 6 that managed an average of approximately $20bn.
-In 2020 he was more focused on the automation of managing global large cap securities, which he believes is increasingly becoming a data science problem, rather than a traditional analytical problem in the spirit of Security Analysis (1934) on which he trained.
+In 2020 he was more focused on the automation of managing global large cap securities, which he believes is increasingly becoming a data science problem, rather than an analytical problem in the spirit of Security Analysis on which he trained.

 Between 2015-2020, alongside his work at Longview, he managed a personal family hedge fund which achieved the gross result shown above.
-It held an average of 44% of assets in cash during this period.
-The Sharpe Ratio is quite attractive apparently [x].
+It held an average of 44% of assets in cash during this period and handily beat similar risk portfolios.
 It was managed on a long-only and antifragile basis.
-Some of the securities held were of an esoteric nature such as Perpetual Preferred Securities and Index Put Options - there was no leverage or shorting involved.
-The maximum replicable portfolio size is estimated to be around £200m (without liquidity issues reducing returns).
+Some of the securities held were of an esoteric nature such as Perpetual Preferred Securities and Index Put Options - there was no leverage or shorting involved or complicated derivatives.

 "The market is not always efficient"